harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-cd-quickstart.md

 ## Set up a Kubernetes cluster for deployment

-You'll need a target Kubernetes cluster for the Harness delegate and deployment.
+You'll need a target Kubernetes cluster for the Harness Delegate and deployment.
 Ensure your cluster meets the following minimum requirements:

 - **Number of nodes:** 2.
 - **vCPUs, Memory, Disk Size:** 4vCPUs, 16GB memory, 100GB disk.
 In GKE, the **e2-standard-4** machine type is enough for this quickstart.